ycm-core/YouCompleteMe/README.md

 User Guide
 ----------

-TODO, STILL WIP
+TODO, still WIP

+### General Usage

 - If the offered completions are too broad, keep typing characters; YCM will continue refining the offered completions based on your input.
 - Use the TAB key to accept a completion and continue pressing TAB to cycle through the completions.
 Use Ctrl+TAB to cycle backwards.

+### Semantic Completion Engine Usage

-- If you are using the semantic completion engine, you can use Ctrl+Space to trigger the completion suggestions anywhere, even without a string prefix.
+- You can use Ctrl+Space to trigger the completion suggestions anywhere, even without a string prefix.
 This is useful to see which top-level functions are available for use.
-- If you are using the semantic completion engine, you _really_ also want to install the latest version of the [Syntastic][] Vim plugin.
+- You _really_ also want to install the latest version of the [Syntastic][] Vim plugin.
 It has support for YCM and together they will provide you with compile errors/warnings practically instantly and without saving the file.

+YCM looks for a `.ycm_clang_options.py` file in the directory of the opened file or in any directory above it in the hierarchy (recursively); when the file is found, it is loaded (only once!) as a Python module.
+YCM calls a `FlagsForFile` method in that module which should provide it with the information necessary to compile the current file.

+This system was designed this way so that the user can perform any arbitrary sequence of operations to produce a list of compilation flags YCM should hand to Clang.

+[See YCM's own `.ycm_clang_options.py`][flags_example] for details on how this works.
+You should be able to use it as a starting point.
+Hint: just replace the strings in the `flags` variable with compilation flags necessary for your project.
+That should be enough for 99% of projects.

+Yes, [Clang's `CompilationDatabase` system][compdb] is also supported.
+Again, see the above linked example file.

 TODO: compile flags, include paths, ycm_clang_options, CompilationDatabase support, how the search system works (subsequence match), extending the semantic